rovaughn/platform-docs/platform/manual/auth/authentication/providers/email.rst

 Login
 ~~~~~

-To login a user make a request to the login endpoint: ``/v1/login``.
+To login a user makes a request to the login endpoint: ``/v1/login``.

 .. code-block:: http